IBM/mas-tas-appconnect-flows/README.md

 Enterprise Service | Control
 --|--
-PLUSTMXASSETInterface | PLUSTORGEN
+PLUSIMXASSETInterface | PLUSIORGEN
-"" | PLUSTPRIORITY
+"" | PLUSIPRIORITY
-"" | PLUSTSITEEN
+"" | PLUSISITEEN
-PLUSTMXOPERLOCInterface | PLUSTLOCSTATUS
+PLUSIMXOPERLOCInterface | PLUSILOCSTATUS
- "" | PLUSTSITEEN
+ "" | PLUSISITEEN
- "" | PLUSTSTATUS
+ "" | PLUSISTATUS
- PLUSTMXPERSONInterface | PLUSTORGEN
+ PLUSIMXPERSONInterface | PLUSIORGEN
- "" | PLUSTSITEEN
+ "" | PLUSISITEEN

 Publish Channel | Control
 --|--
-PLUSTMXASSETInterface | PLUSTPRIORITY
+PLUSIMXASSETInterface | PLUSIPRIORITY
-PLUSTMXOPERLOCInterface | N/A
+PLUSIMXOPERLOCInterface | N/A
-PLUSTMXPERSONInterface | PLUSTORG
+PLUSIMXPERSONInterface | PLUSIORG

-  - Return to the PLUSTTRIRIGA External System.
+  - Return to the PLUSITRIRIGA External System.
 On the left side of the External Systems page, select Setup Integration Controls under 'More Actions' and make sure that all 5 Integration Controls are showing as present.

   </details>